akkartik/mu/subx/Readme.md

 /subop  /mod /rm32  /base /index /scale  /r32   /displacement   /immediate
 ```

-Instructions can refer to labels in displacement or immediate operands, and
+Instructions can refer to labels in displacement or immediate arguments, and
-they'll obtain a value based on the address of the label: immediate operands
+they'll obtain a value based on the address of the label: immediate arguments
-will contain the address directly, while displacement operands will contain
+will contain the address directly, while displacement arguments will contain
 the difference between the address and the address of the current instruction.
 The latter is mostly useful for `jump` and `call` instructions.